 The condition typically brings feelings of fatigue, exhaustion or lack of energy that can further limit your daily activities.

 ‘Sleep as much as you feel you need to.
-Try to exercise little and often – gentle exercise several times a week helps’– response in 2018 HealthUnlocked survey among women with endometriosis
+Try to exercise little and often – gentle exercise several times a week helps’– response in 2018 HealthUnlocked endometriosis survey

 Women with endometriosis commonly have problems in their sex lives.
 Apart from often feeling exhausted, sex can become painful and anxiety about pain can make matters worse.
 The anxiety leads to tension which can increase pain in intercourse, lead you to avoid sex and put a strain on your most intimate relationships.

 Endometriosis can cause infertility or difficulty becoming pregnant, another source of anxiety and something that can also cause relationship problems.

 The daily difficulties that can come with endometriosis can lead to feelings of isolation, vulnerability, low mood and even depression.

 Endometriosis treatments include painkillers, taking hormones, and surgery, along with treatments to help fertility if necessary.
 The treatments can’t cure the condition but can ease symptoms so they don’t interfere with your life.

 With very mild endometriosis some people decide not to have treatment immediately, but to wait to see if the condition gets worse.
 It does sometimes improve without treatment and usually goes away when you reach the menopause.